 What exactly is IAM?
 At a really high level, IAM is the process of defining and managing individual and group roles, their corresponding access privileges, and when to grant or deny those established privileges.
 Without IAM, IT teams would have to define, assign, and establish privileges on an app-by-app basis.
 Hello inefficiency

 The vision: Change how employee identities were being managed to save time, which as we all know, translates directly into money.

 At the time, Identity and Access Management wasn’t a new concept.
 Active Directory (AD) was first introduced ten years earlier as an on-premise service for managing employee identities.
-By the time OKTA came into existence, the AD/LDAP combination was prevalent because Microsoft had a decade long opportunity to establish a foothold on the Enterprise Identity Management software space.
+By the time OKTA for android came into existence, the AD/LDAP combination was prevalent because Microsoft had a decade long opportunity to establish a foothold on the Enterprise Identity Management software space.
 It also didn’t hurt that pretty much every Enterprise was using Microsoft software.

 Along came OKTA.
 By its sixth year in existence, OKTA had raised 75MM in funding.
 Just two years later in 2017, OKTA’s IPO would make an additional 187MM available to further propel OKTA in its meteoric trajectory.
 What fueled such rapid growth?
 OKTA’s scalability and focus on integration with AD, bringing together cloud capabilities for companies using legacy technology.